 WHY WE LIKE IT: The Sangean WR-11 is the best analog tabletop radio on our list, with reliable and clear AM/FM reception in almost every situation.
 It’s also designed extremely well, with a nostalgic feel and large, easy-to-operate knobs.

 Read Full Review: Sangean WR-11 Wood Cabinet Review

 The first thing stands out about the Sangean WR-11 is its classic wood cabinet design.
-It’s one of our favorite aspects of this radio, and not just because it looks good.
+It’s one of our favorite aspects and key features of this radio, and not just because it looks good.
 The walnut finished material also enhances the sound quality of this radio through its inherent acoustic properties.
-The AM/FM tuner is large and easy to read, making overall operation much easier.
+The AM/FM tuner is large and easy to read, making the overall operation much easier.
 All the dials are also large and easy to use.
 The best part about the dials is the LED tuning indicator on the Tune dial.
 It lights up when you’re getting the best reception, so you’ll always have the best listening experience.

-While the Sangean WR-11 doesn’t offer much in the way of extra features, you do get several external connections to use on the back on the radio.
+While the Sangean WR-11 doesn’t offer much in the way of extra key features, you do get several external connections to use on the back on the radio.
 These connections include a headphone jack, 3.5 mm auxiliary input and a Record-Out jack for connecting the radio to recording equipment.
 The radio also sounds great; it’s one of the best sounding analog tabletop radios on our list, although it can get a bit bass heavy at times.
 With its strong signal and classic design, the Sangean WR-11 is the one of the best AM/FM tabletop radios on our list.
 You can also use the best internet radio.